The Cozy Inn in Salina Kansas stinks. Seriously.

 Officially, they are called sliders, but they are just one little ounce of the best Angus beef from cattle grazed nearby in the Kansas Flint Hills.
 And the ground beef is fresh, never frozen.
 The Cozy Inn was known for fresh, locally-sourced, farm-to-table ingredients long before it was the trendy, cool thing to do.

-What distinguishes Cozy Inn burgers is the onions – about 15 tons of onions a year.
-They are chopped up and fried with the burger patty, thus that strong, greasy aroma that clings to you, your clothes, your hair, your shoes, your purse, your phone…everything that enters the little building comes out smelling like onions and grease.
+What distinguishes Cozy Inn burgers is the onions.
+They use about 15 tons of onions a year.
+They are chopped up and fried with the burger patty, thus that strong, greasy aroma that clings to you, your clothes, your hair, your shoes, your purse, your phone.
+Everything that enters the little building comes out smelling like onions and grease.

 And it’s a great smell.

 If for some reason you don’t want to spend the next couple of days washing the grease/onion combo from all of your worldly possessions, you can order from the walk up window and eat at a little picnic table outside.

 But then, no one who comes within a whiff of you would believe you had experienced a Cozy burger if you don’t smell like one.

 All burgers come with onions.
 It’s not possible to get a burger without onions.

 - There’s no cheese.

 - No fountain drinks, just cans.

 - And it’s silly to order just one.
 Buy them by the sack.